Sydney Convention and Exhibition Centre

 The Sydney Convention & Exhibition Centre was a convention, exhibition and entertainment complex in Darling Harbour, Sydney.
 The Exhibition Centre was designed by architect Philip Cox and the Convention Centre by John Andrews.
 The complex opened on 5 May 1988 as part of an urban renewal and redevelopment of the Darling Harbour area during the period.
-The complex was eventually demolished in 2013 to make way for the International Convention Centre.
+The complex was controversially demolished in 2013 to make way for the International Convention Centre (ICC Sydney).

 History

 Built by Leighton Contractors, the Sydney Convention & Exhibition Centre (SC&EC) opened in 1988, with a new section of the centre added for the 2000 Summer Olympics.
 During those games, the venue played host to the boxing, fencing, judo, weightlifting, and wrestling competitions.
 The building was owned by the Government of New South Wales, with the centre administration and business run initially by a company Called Arena Meetings Conventions and Exhibitions, which at the time also operated the Sydney Entertainment centre since the date of its opening.
 They were awarded the contract to commission and operate the site for the first 5 years of its operations.
 The Accor Hotel Group subsequently gained the second 5-year term on a competitive bid basis.
 The SC&EC was used as a conference and convention venue and to hold exhibitions, as well as hosting various smaller events such as weddings and meetings.
 The Convention Centre had around 30 rooms, ranging from small meeting rooms to a 3,500 capacity auditorium, as well as foyer areas and other spaces which can be adapted for use as an exhibition space or pre-dinner function venue.
 The Exhibition Centre consisted of initially five primary halls, and was subsequently expanded to 6 and was used primarily for exhibitions, but also for gala dinners and other large-scale events.

 The SC&EC was used as the biggest building venue for the Sydney Olympic Games outside of Sydney Olympic Park.